saitamang/POC-DUMP/SAS/Web Report Studio/HTML Injection sectionName.md

 # CVE-2021-#####
-Writeup for HTML Injection on SAS® Web Report Studio 4.4
+Writeup for HTML Injection on Create New Section in SAS® Web Report Studio 4.4

 ### :computer: HTML Injection on SAS® Web Report Studio 4.4 :computer: